 Skip to content

-Home » Timber Framing | Sydney Timber Frame Construction » Steel vs Timber Framed Houses (pros and cons)
+Home » Timber Framing | Sydney Timber Frame Construction » Which is Best – Timber or Steel Roof Frame?

 Building your dream home?
 You’ll need to decide whether steel or timber frame houses are best for your situation.
 Both steel and timber framed houses have pros and cons.
 We’ve put together this list to help you consider your options.